our GDPR preparations

 Once a policy has started we will retain all policy documents (such as the quote, application form, policy schedule and all file notes and emails) for six years after the policy ceases.
 Documents will then be automatically deleted and policy data held within our systems will be anonymised.
 We need to retain this information beyond the lifetime of the policy as a referral can be made to the Financial Ombudsman Service at any point during that six year period and we are required to retain records in the event of such a claim.

 "We've critically appraised all our processes to ensure we never hold data for longer than is necessary."

 Chris Morgan, Chief Marketing Officer

 We will retain accounting documents and financial records such as invoices, statements of account, breakdown of cost, direct debit details and commission statements for a period of 10 years after the policy has ceased.
 Documents will then be automatically deleted.
-This is because we are required to retain these records for the German tax authorities.
-Ellipse is the UK branch of a German insurance company, ERGO Lebenversicherung AG.

 Data relating to an Individual Assessment

 All personal and sensitive information provided by a member which related to their individual assessment, will be retained by us for a period of six years after the member ceases to be covered by the policy.
 Again, this is to ensure we have records for the Financial Ombudsman Service.
 All documents relating to the assessment (such as decision letter or medical files received) will be automatically deleted after this period.
 All data held in our system will be anonymised.